cpersona/Opine/README.md

     private IRepository repository;
     public MyHandler(IRepository repository)
     {
-        Register<ChangeName>(Handle);
+        // Register handlers with the base class Register<ChangeName>(Handle);
         this.repository = repository;
     }

+    // This method will be called by StaticHandlerBase.Handle
+    // at run-time
     [HandlerMethod]
     public async Task Handle(MessageContext ctx, ChangeName c) {